Evangelizing the Germanic and Slavic tribal peoples — 400-800 AD

-In the opening of his letter to the Romans, the Apostle Paul refers to the spiritual need of those peoples who were not a part of the Graeco-Roman cultural sphere.
-"Barbarians" is the way the King James Version translated the Greek label for those peoples living to the north of the boundaries of the Roman Empire.
+In the opening of his letter to the Romans, the Apostle Paul refers to the spiritual needs of those ethnolinguistic people groups who were not a part of the Graeco-Roman cultural sphere.
+"Barbarians" is the way the King James Version translated the Greek label for those peoples living north of the boundaries of the Roman Empire.
 Other English Bible translators have used words like natives, local people, uncivilized people, non-Greeks, savages, and foreigners to translate that word in Romans 1:14.
-At any rate, warriors from the north eventually began to invade the crumbling Roman Empire and destroyed it with the fall of the city of Rome itself coming in 476 A.D.
+At any rate, warriors from the north began to invade the crumbling Roman Empire.
+They eventually destroyed it with the fall of the city of Rome itself coming in 476 A.D.

 It is fascinating to see that, among those peoples of central and northern Europe, the religion of the people to the south whom they had conquered became — in a relatively short period of time — the religion of the conquerors themselves.
 One might think that the opposite would have happened, that the Christianity of the Roman Empire would have given way to the gods of the conquering Germanic and Slavic tribes.
 Why, during the period from approximately 400 A.D. to 800 A.D., would the northern victor adopt the religion of the vanquished south?